-Being vulnerable means “being seen” for who and what you are, and exposing yourself to the potential for hurt.
-While this may sound intimidating, the alternative is often worse: Being closed off can lead to loneliness, and feeling unseen, and unknown by others.
+Being vulnerable means “being seen” for who and what you are, and exposing yourself to potentially being hurt or rejected.
+While this may sound intimidating, the alternative is worse: Being closed off can lead to loneliness, and feeling unseen and unknown by others.

 Do You Keep Your Guard Up in Relationships?

 If so, it’s understandable.
-It is much safer, emotionally, to manage your image, keep the mask on, and not let yourself care.
-Particularly in the hyper-curated era of social media, there’s a strong pull to only show what is perfect or enviable about your life.
+Emotionally, it is much safer to manage your image, keep the mask on, and not let yourself care.
+Especially now that we live in the hyper-curated era of social media, there’s a strong pull to only show what is perfect or enviable about your life.

-The scariest thing about vulnerability for many people boils down to this: When you really, really care about someone else, and want them to love you as much as you love them, it can be terrifying to allow yourself to be truly seen by them.
+The scariest thing about vulnerability for many people is that when you really, really care about someone else, and want them to love you as much as you love them, it can be terrifying to allow yourself to be truly seen by them.

 When true, deep connection is present, there’s just nothing to fight about.
 (Instead, you can have constructive conversations about how to get on the same page and solve problems together).

 That’s the power of vulnerability in relationships.